DreamtWorld/cmem-wasm/README.markdown

 Usage
 -----

-Initialize memory with `init(start)`, where `start` is the 16 bit address of the first byte of the memory region to use.
+Initialize memory with `cmem_init(start)`, where `start` is the 16 bit address of the first byte of the memory region to use.
 Proceed to use memory allocation functions as usual.
 Exceeding available memory will trap.

 Additional functionality
 ------------------------

-`end()` returns a past-the-end pointer to the last buffer in memory, effectively retrieving the current length of memory.
+`cmem_end()` returns a past-the-end pointer to the last buffer in memory, effectively retrieving the current length of memory.
 Intended use is backing up memory states at minimal size.

 Build
 -----